pimbrouwers/dbconnect/README.md

 # DbConnect.NET

-DbConnect is a tiny, performant abstraction encapsulating ADO.NET, referencing .NET Standard 1.4.
+DbConnect is a tiny, performant abstraction encapsulating ADO.NET.
 The intention of the project, is to make accessing a SQL Server database much simpler, and less verbose (i.e. cinch-ier).
-It supports both **.NET CORE** and **.NET Framework**.
+Referencing .NET Standard 1.4 means DbConnect supports both **.NET CORE** and **.NET Framework**.
 This project was heavily if not entirely inspired by my mentor @joelvarty.

 DbConnect leverages Marc Gravell's amazing FastMember for object construction, via a helper method which converts `SqlDataReader` to any instantiable object. `DataReader`'s are used throughout the stack to reduce the overall memory footprint as much as humanly possible.